 4. Cheating on a total asshole

 Finally, there’s the consideration that your relationship just sucks.
 We’ve all been in relationships that have lasted well past the expiration date.
 Need an easy out?
 Here’s a freebie.
+Plus you get to have steamy revenge sex!

 Ultimately, the main lesson to take away from this is that the traditional nuclear model is working for fewer and fewer people.
 Many millennials have been eschewing traditional monogamous relationships in favor of writing their own sexual rules.
 This is the healthiest approach to it all – by conducting your personal lives by your own personal rules, you avoid the chance for conflict entirely.
 Just make sure your partner’s on board.